 Northern Thailand is elephant country.
 In the past, the animals were trained and worked in the lumber industry and on public works.
-Now, these elephants and their descendants are retired and are given a better life in the elephant sanctuaries of the Chiang Mai region, while some tours still offer elephant riding.
+Now, these elephants and their descendants are retired and are given a better life in the elephant sanctuaries of the Chiang Mai region.
+However, some tours still offer elephant riding.
 Some of these have been turned into real tourist factories; big operations that serve the many tourists that visit each day.
 PM Tours values the smaller sanctuaries that give the elephants all the room to move around and that only exposes them to small groups of visitors.
 PM Tours has a strict no-riding policy and only offers ethical elephant tours.
-Here is our top 3 of the best elephant sanctuaries in Chiang Mai.
+Here is our Top 3 of the best elephant sanctuaries in Chiang Mai.

 What makes an elephant sanctuary?

 The bottom line is the respect with which the animals are treated.
 At a real elephant sanctuary, nobody rides the elephants and the elephants are not forcibly made to do anything.
 They have freedom to move around and have plenty of room to do so.
 The elephants are cared for and receive adequate medical treatment when they develop a health problem.
 Of course, there is no prodding, use of hooks or hitting the elephants.
 The Mahout is the traditional elephant trainer: mahout means elephant 'rider' or 'keeper'; but in sanctuaries the meaning of 'caretaker'; is more appropriate.
 Read more about the role of the elephant in traditional Thai culture HERE.